MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

     Although this is formerly a tomcat application, do not add `war` as target packaging.

-1. Replace Tomcat data sources with Spring datasources.
-[Configure Spring Datasources](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-configure-a-datasource) for all the databases used by the application.
+1. Replace Tomcat data sources with Spring data sources.
+[Configure Spring DataSources](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-configure-a-datasource) for all the databases used by the application.
 If any code executes direct SQL queries, modify it to [use JdbcTemplate](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-using-jdbc-template).
 See the [Spring Framework documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/data-access.html#jdbc) and [Spring Data documentation](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#reference) for additional data access features, such as transaction management and CRUD tooling.

 1. While it is possible to have servlet implementations inside an [embedded servlet container](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/spring-boot-features.html#boot-features-embedded-container), we do not recommend doing so.
 Instead, replace [servlet implementations](https://docs.oracle.com/javaee/7/api/javax/servlet/http/HttpServletRequest.html) with Spring [Rest controllers](https://spring.io/guides/gs/rest-service/#_create_a_resource_controller).
 If your application uses a non-Spring MVC framework, replace it with Spring MVC.
 See [Spring MVC annotated controller reference](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/web.html#mvc-controller) for more information.